 Most people can do anything that they put their minds to.
 The reason we are not all experts at everything is because our time is limited.
 We tend to be good at those things that interest us, because this is where we spend the majority of our time.
 A qualified landscape designer has many years of concentrated education, training, and experience behind their counsel.

 The landscape design process can be both time consuming and exacting.
 The process requires skill, creativity, and the ability to communicate effectively with others using several different types of media.
 A professional landscape designer asks questions about the site and the client that an untrained person might not know to ask.
 These questions are the basis of the design process, and the key to the development of a proper landscape is the design process.
-If a person has the education, experience, talent, and creativity of a professional landscape designer combined with the installation, construction, and maintenance experience of a veteran field supervisor, then they don’t need to hire a landscape designer; they can and should design and build their own landscape.

 A couple of terms are important to identify and define before talking about our design development.
 A landscape DESIGN is an information gathering and problem solving “process” that is intended to bring together or define a plan for completing a project.
 A landscape PLAN is a communication device (iwritten, verbal, graphic, computer generated, etc.) that attempts to translate the results of the design process into a set of instructions, or roadmap, for completing a specific project.
 The terms design and plan are not synonymous, nor are they interchangeable.